MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

 - Greater than: ```a > b```
 - Greater than or equal to: ```a >= b```

-In these examples, a and b can take different values and they can be of different datatypes.
-However, be aware that certain data types are not suitable for praticular logical contitions.
-For example, if we have a piece of text "Univeristy", which is a string, it will be impossible to evaluate if this is greater than another value.
+In these examples, a and b can take different values and they can be of different data-types.
+However, be aware that certain data types are not suitable for particular logical conditions.
+For example, if we have a piece of text "University", which is a string, it will be impossible to evaluate if this is greater than another value.
 Although this may seem obvious in this example, it could be possible that you stored two numbers (e.g 2 & 4), but you stored one of them as a string instead of an integer.
 In this case, you will also receive an error.
-Please see [here](01_02_LanguageFeatures.md) for more on datatypes such as strings and integers.
+Please see [here](01_02_LanguageFeatures.md) for more on data-types such as strings and integers.

 ****
 ### Exercise 1: Understanding Conditional Statements